RichardDanvers/CompanyClaims.API/README.md

 # CompanyClaims.API
-Simple RESTful api to get company inforrmation and relevant claims
+Simple RESTful api to get company information and relevant claims

+To test the solution, run the project and the Swagger output for solution should be rendered.

+Data is loaded into an in memory database for the sake of this demo (so will be reset each time the project is run), data can be viewed/edited from within the `SeedDatabase` class.

+The output for one of the get claim results can be used for the patch/update request.